- Life & Money

 - REITs are designed to return value to shareholders through dividend payments.
 Because only 10 percent of taxable income can be reinvested back into the business, this limits how much the business can grow and, by extension, how much share prices can appreciate.

-Real estate investment trusts and your financial strategy
+REITs and your financial strategy

 This information is for educational purposes only and is not a recommendation for any particular investment.
 All investments carry some level of risk including the potential loss of all money invested.
 No investment strategy can guarantee a profit or protect against loss.
 Past performance is no guarantee of future performance.
 Specific sector investing such as real estate can be subject to different and greater risks than more diversified investments.
 Declines in the value of real estate, economic conditions, property taxes, tax laws and interest rates all present potential risks to real estate investments.
 This publication is not intended as legal or tax advice.
-Financial Representatives do not render tax advice.
+Financial representatives do not render tax advice.
 Consult with a tax professional for tax advice that is specific to your situation.

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.